TechKnowTone_Text

 The following notes will help you understand how the files in this project work or can be used in principle.
 Each note has a bold heading for quick reference and they are listed in alphabetical order.

 .ino File - when you download this .zip file, remember to place the files in a folder with the same name, otherwise the Arduino IDE will not load it and display an error message.
+The primary .ino filename must match the folders name.

 3-D Models - this design is very simple; only consisting of 3 parts.
 They are glued together, so there is no need for additional fasteners